syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 #### Color configuration

-Color configuration for custom formats can be defined using built-in color properties such as FontColor, BackColor, ForeColor, LineColor and BorderColor.
+Color configuration for custom formats can be defined using its built-in color properties such as FontColor, BackColor, ForeColor, LineColor and BorderColor properties.

 {% tabs %}